If you are about to start using an SEO agency it’s important to know the difference between On-Page and Off-Page SEO.

 You are probably going to hear these terms quite often so it’s essential that you are armed with this knowledge’s the SEO landscape can often get very confusing for most business owners or people who are just starting out and want their site to rank on Google.

-On Page SEO is everything that’s visible to the user while Off Page SEO is everything that’s hidden; basically the work carried out that no one can see by your SEO company.
+On-Page SEO is everything that’s visible to the user while Off-Page SEO is everything that’s hidden; basically, the work carried out that no one can see by your SEO company.
 I want to stress that you should leave both of these disciplines in the hands of professionals and taking a DIY approach is not advisable.

 Your website has to be really easy to use and navigate.
 From your URL structure right through to your page layout is must give the visitor a seamless and enjoyable web journey.
 This is not as easy as it would seem as many websites do not follow a cohesive structure and customers end up getting lost on the site which leads rot higher bounce rates and lost revenue.
-This is particularly damaging when it comes to shopping carts and eCommerce websites where customer abandon sites simply because they get frustrated wit the check to process or their ability to make a purchase.
+This is particularly damaging when it comes to shopping carts and eCommerce websites where customers abandon sites simply because they get frustrated with the check to process or their ability to make a purchase.
 Google will (and this is really an important point) notice if your site is having a high bounce rate (people exiting the site from the page they arrived on) and will rank it accordingly.
 Basically, the higher this bounce rate the worse the ranking.
 Keep this fact in mind.
-Your SEO agency should be addressing issues such as bounce rates and be coming with design solutions to improve the situation.
+Your SEO agency should be addressing issues such as bounce rates and becoming with design solutions to improve the situation.
 If they are unable to do this, then they are definitely the wrong people to be working with.

 Related article: Fast SEO Tips in under 5 MINUTES

 This is what happens behind the scenes.
 It’s everything you can’t see that your SEO agency is doing in order to help your rankings.
-Because you have little control over what they are doing it’s important that you choose the right SEO company who is proficient at SEO and knows better than anyone else what they are doing when it comes to all the ‘Off Page’ elements.
+Because you have little control over what they are doing it’s important that you choose the right SEO company that is proficient at SEO and knows better than anyone else what they are doing when it comes to all the ‘Off Page’ elements.
 I have spoken about this ad nauseam throughout all my blogs and cannot emphasise the fact enough that if you choose the wrong SEO agency to implement your ‘Off Page’ SEO then you are going to wind up in serious trouble with Google; penalties, lost rankings are just the beginning.
 Make your you are wise in your decision and choose the right SEO agency from the beginning.

 Make sure you look out for these ‘Off Page’ factors when working with your SEO company.
 If you see anything strange (and I will list these below) you should bring this up with them.

 Make sure they are not submitting your website to countless amounts of useless directories that you have never heard of.
-Yes you want to rank forGoogle maps but this will only happen if they register your site with credible local and well know directories.
+Yes, you want to rank for google maps but this will only happen if they register your site with credible local and well-known directories.
 These are known as citations are and the best way to help your site get on maps.
-Over use of non Australian, cheap directories is only going to hamper any chance you have of ranking.
+Overuse of non-Australian, cheap directories is only going to hamper any chance you have of ranking.
 In fact, it may go against you.
-Pleas eve very aware of all directory entries you are listed on.
+Please be very aware of all directory entries you are listed on.

-In conclusion you can see the difference between the two SEO elements.
+In conclusion, you can see the difference between the two SEO elements.
 They are as important as each other and must work together in a cohesive and harmonious way if you are to succeed online.

 Your website and SEO is not a set and forget proposition.
-The truth is you have to be working on both Off Page and On Page SEO all the time.
+The truth is you have to be working on both Off-Page and On-Page SEO all the time.
 It is the way of the digital space nowadays where your attention to your website is more important than ever.
-If you ignore any element or are not continuously updating, refining and fine tuning your website then I’m afraid that the businesses that are more aggressive and vigilant than you in monitoring their ‘Of Page and On Page’ will perform better online.
-If you rely on Google for business and getting new clients (like we all do) this must become a little obsessed about this.
+If you ignore any element or are not continuously updating, refining and fine-tuning your website then I’m afraid that the businesses that are more aggressive and vigilant than you in monitoring their ‘ Off Page and On Page’ will perform better online.
+If you rely on Google for business and getting new clients (like we all do) you must become a little obsessed with this.
 Ultimately you are the only person that can decide the outcome of how well you perform online so make sure you make the right choices when deciding who will work on your website and your SEO.

-If your wondering why your website isn’t performing as well as it should be I’m more than happy to give it a quick website audit and let you know what’s wrong with the site.
+If you’re wondering why your website isn’t performing as well as it should be I’m more than happy to give it a quick website audit and let you know what’s wrong with the site.